m1chael-lu/dinosaur-ai/README.md

 - Within each iteration, the "fitness" or optimizable score is based on the number of obstacle passed.
 - To start training, 100 random dinosaur species are created with randomized parameters
 - Top species are kept and mutated to generate a new generation of dinosaurs.
+- The displayed video clip is one of the final iterations of the training

 ## Dependencies ##